openscope/openscope/documentation/airport-guides/loww.md

 | R      | Noise Abatement |

 #### Arrivals
-Aircraft descending into Vienna are funneled onto the ILS by RNAV transitions.
+Aircraft descending into Vienna are funneled onto the Approach by RNAV transitions.
 Each transition has a suffix that corresponds to a specific runway.

 | Suffix | Runway             |
 |:------:|:------------------:|